AugustDev/enchanted/README.md

 ### Case 1.
 You run Ollama server with public access

 1. Download Enchanted app from the App Store.
-2. In App Setings specify your server endpoint.
+2. In App Settings specify your server endpoint.

 You're done!
 Make a prompt.